weynandk/info_threefold/src/token/token_grid_valuation.md

 # Valuation of the ThreeFold Token

 The value of the ThreeFold Token is based on the economic value of the ThreeFold Grid which consists of capacity for storage and compute.
-This capacity is meeting one of the fastest growing markets globally.
+This capacity is meeting one of the fastest-growing markets globally.
 The combined valuation of all TFT in circulation can be expressed by the demand of this market for the capacity of the ThreeFold Grid, leading to a sound and transparent method of evaluation.
 This is unlike most other cryptocurrencies who are deriving their market price on purely speculative value.

 ## The Market
 ### The global cloud market is growing at an exponential rate

-Various reports from reputable ressources show that the global cloud market is almost doubling its revenues between 2018 and 2023.
+Various reports from reputable resources show that the global cloud market is almost doubling its revenues between 2018 and 2023.
 Currently (2020) it is valued at USD 249.8Bn.
 [Gartner](https://www.gartner.com/en/newsroom/press-releases/2019-04-02-gartner-forecasts-worldwide-public-cloud-revenue-to-g
 )
 [Markets and Markets](https://www.marketsandmarkets.com/Market-Reports/cloud-computing-market-234.html)